Insecurity: CSOs oppose govt’s alleged payment of ransom to bandits, kidnappers

 “It is time government stop playing hide and seek and come out clean and end this unfortunate development in our national life.
 Nigeria was safer than what it is today.

-“Information gathering and all the rest that would stabilize and strength national security are collapsing by the day.
-It is the responsibility of government to end it now.
+“Information gathering and all the rest that would stabilize and strengthen national security are collapsing by the day.
+It is the responsibility of the government to end it now.

 “The new service chiefs are part of the rot.
 It is now their time to also come and chop from the national cake.
 Even if some of them are ready to work, the already compromised system won’t let them.